 - Autumn - Wikipedia

-Autumn, also known as fall in North American English, [1] is one of the four temperate seasons on Earth Outside the tropics, autumn marks the transition from summer to winter, beginning in September (Northern Hemisphere) or March (Southern Hemisphere)
+Autumn, also known as Fall in North American English, [1] is one of the four temperate seasons on Earth Outside the tropics, autumn marks the transition from summer to winter, beginning in September (Northern Hemisphere) or March (Southern Hemisphere)

 - Autumn | Definition, Characteristics, Facts | Britannica